 Believe it or not, the notion of fruits causing blood sugar levels to rise dramatically has been debunked again and again.
-Although most of the fruits are loaded with nutrients and fibre, there are certain fruits that help in diabetes management.
+Although most of fruits are loaded with nutrients and fibre, there are certain fruits that help in diabetes management.

 Here is a list of 10 diabetes-friendly fruits that will not increase your blood sugar levels: